A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Speculation on the origin of families

-We thus {\it roughly} identify the mass of the $n$-th family based on $v_n$ above.
+Based on the above discussion, let us {\it roughly} identify the mass of the $n$-th family based on $v_n$ above.
 Since we cannot predict the angles $\vartheta_n$, let us take them all to be $\vartheta_n = \pi/2$, again for simplicity.
-The mass $\mfamily_n$ of the $n$-th family is then approximately \beq \mfamily_n \approx \sqrt{\frac{\lambda}{3 \pi}} \, M \, e^{2n \lambda} . \eeq The fundamental parameter, the RG period $\lambda$, is determined by $\lambda = \pi/\sqrt{Q}$, where $Q= g_1^2 - g_3^2$.
+The mass $\mfamily_n$ of the $n$-th family is then approximately \beq \mfamily_n \approx \sqrt{\frac{\lambda}{3 \pi}} \, M \, e^{2n \lambda} . \eeq The fundamental parameter, the RG period $\lambda$, is determined by $\lambda = \pi/\sqrt{Q}$, where $Q= g_1^2 - g_3^2$ to 1-loop.
 It cannot be predicted at this stage but can in principle be inferred from experimental data if a cyclic RG is indeed operative.
 Roughly speaking, if the coupling $g_1$ is of order $1$ then $\lambda \sim \pi$, and as we will see below this is roughly consistent with data on masses of families.
+A cleaner and more accurate estimate of the RG period $\lambda$ will be presented in the next subsection based on the phenomenological Koide formula.